Same parsing tech Fortune 500 ATS systems use

 What is specialized experience and how do I show it?

-Specialized experience is work that has equipped you with the knowledge, skills, and abilities to perform the duties of the target position at the grade level required.
-Your resume must describe specific duties and accomplishments that directly map to the specialized experience definition in the job announcement, using similar language.
+Specialized experience is work that equipped you with the knowledge, skills, and abilities for the target position at the required grade level.
+Describe duties and accomplishments that map directly to the announcement definition, using similar language.

 Should I copy the job announcement language into my federal resume?